A savings account will help you grow your money, whether you need access to your cash or not. Here is how they work and what options you have.

 Here are a few reasons why you shouldn’t save your money in a current account:

-Lower interest rates compared to savings accounts on most current accounts, and some pay no interest at all.
-Better paying accounts often put restrictions on how much of your balance they will pay what rate on
+Lower interest rates some banks have much lower rates for accounts in credit compared to savings accounts, and some pay no interest at all.
+Even the better paying accounts often put restrictions on how much of your balance they will pay what rate on.

 You could spend your savings easily: when your money is readily available, you may be tempted to dip in every now and again, which’ll eat away at your savings.